 The “Nandemo” in Nandemo Kitchen comes from a word that means “anything” in Japanese.
 I’m based in Tokyo, where I have lived since 2009.
 Most of my best memories in this city have been food and drink (and thus, people) related.
-While it’s true that I don’t have access to a lot of the ingredients called for in (increasingly?) fancy Western recipes, I also have a wealth of local ingredients and techniques here to try.
+While it’s true that I don’t have access to a lot of the ingredients called for in Western recipes, I also have a wealth of local ingredients and techniques here to try.
 The name of the site doesn’t mean that I can make anything.
 Rather, it’s more just that I’m willing to try.
 Most of the recipes you’ll find here will be 1-2 serving sizes.
 My schedule is pretty busy (as I’m sure yours is as well), so I try to get a couple meals out of one cooking session (but not so many I get bored with the thing I’ve made).

 In addition to the time spent in my own personal kitchen, I enjoy visiting restaurants and getting inspired that way.
 Tokyo is a great city to do this in.
 I know that a lot of people visit Tokyo and want to go places “off the beaten track” or “where locals go.”
 In addition to the happenings in my kitchen, I want to show a bit of that “local” restaurant sort of thing, yes, but I’m not really interested in sharing “English-friendly” places only.
 There’s already a TON of thorough, well-documented and extensively photographed information about such places available on the internet.
 I’m much more interested in showing something beyond that; a “hard-mode,” if you will.